 On April 8, 2022, the Company entered into the BioNTech Agreement to evaluate the combination of mRNA formats utilizing the Company's proprietary LNC platform delivery technology.
 Under the terms of the BioNTech Agreement, the Company received an exclusivity fee in the amount of \$2,750, and BioNTech SE funded certain of the Company's research expenses that were incurred under the agreement.
-The term of the agreement began on the effective date and ends on the later of 12-months after the effective date or the conclusion of the Research Program, unless terminated earlier pursuant to the terms of the agreement.
+The term of the agreement began on the effective date and expired on April 8, 2023.